chrisrosen1/DH-101-Starter-Repository/index.md

 <h1>Chris Rosen — DH 101</h1>
 <h2>Welcome</h2>

-Hello, this site documents my work from DH 101
+Hello, this site documents my work from DH 101.

+Explore this site like a scavenger hunt.
+Each project reveals something different about AI.
+Follow the clues and see what you discover.

 <h3> About Me </h3>